Germán Rivero

-Germán Rivero (born 12 March 1992 in Argentina) is an Argentinean footballer who now plays for Club Atlético Alvarado in his home country.
+Germán Ariel Rivero (born 12 March 1992 in Argentina) is an Argentinean footballer who plays for Deportivo Madryn.

 Career

 Rivero started his senior career with CSD Flandria.
 In 2016. he signed for Club Plaza Colonia de Deportes in the Uruguayan Primera División, where he made seventeen league appearances and scored eight goals.
-After that, he played for Unión La Calera, Defensor Sporting, Apollon Smyrni, and Club Atlético Alvarado, where he now plays.
+After that, he played for Unión La Calera, Defensor Sporting, Apollon Smyrni, and Club Atlético Alvarado.

+In the second half of 2024, Rivero moved on loan to Talleres de Remedios de Escalada from Almirante Brown.